I tried visualizing Claude Code's OTel logs in a CloudWatch dashboard

 }

-If you want to stop sending telemetry for a specific repository, you can opt out by overriding CLAUDE_CODE_ENABLE_TELEMETRY to 0 in that repository's .claude/settings.json.
+If you want to stop sending for a specific repository, you can opt out by overriding CLAUDE_CODE_ENABLE_TELEMETRY to 0 in that repository's .claude/settings.json.
 For customer-confidential repositories, it is safer to explicitly state this in the repository-side .claude/settings.json for team sharing.

-For validation, I injected OTel events from my own last 7 days of Claude Code usage history (local session logs) into the Raw LogGroup to run the entire pipeline.
+For verification, I injected OTel events from my own last 7 days of Claude Code usage history (local session logs) into the Raw LogGroup to run the entire pipeline.
 Email addresses were replaced with sample values (kasama@example.com).

-Verifying Sanitizer Behavior
+Verifying Sanitizer Operation

 {